OpenEvalProject/evals/manuscripts/elife-40856/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/40856/elife-40856-fig6-v2.jpg)

 **Figure 6.:** (A) Immunofluorescence images showing LMP in MEFs.
 Red galectin-1 puncta appear co-localized or within the lumen of green Lamp1 positive lysosomes.
 No LMP is detected under basal conditions in either WT or TFEB/TFE3 DKO MEFs.
 Treatment with etoposide induces profound LMP in WT, but not TFEB/TFE3 DKO cells.
 No differences in LMP induction were detected in LLOMe treated cells, regardless of genotype.
 Scale bar = 20 μm, inset = 2 μm.
 (B) WT MEFs exhibit a time-dependent increase in LMP after etoposide treatment.
 Quantification of data shown in A of galectin-1+/Lamp1 + LMP puncta per WT MEF cell.
 Data represent mean number of puncta per cell ± standard deviation from randomly selected confocal images, with > 20 cells per counted for each time point over three separate experiments.
 (C) Quantification of total number of galectin-1+/Lamp1+ LMP puncta per cell in WT vs TFE3/TFEB DKO MEFs treated for 8 hr with etoposide.
 Distribution is representative of one of the three independent experiments performed and shows 29 randomly selected WT MEF cells and 51 randomly selected TFEB/TFE3 DKO MEF cells.
 Significance determined using Student’s t-test (****p < 0.0001).
 (D) Quantification of overall galectin-1+/Lamp1+ LMP puncta distribution after 8 hr etoposide treatment in WT versus TFE3/TFEB DKO MEFs.
-Data were binned from three separate experiments with > 100 cells represented in each category and a minimum of 29 cells from each trial.10.7554/eLife.40856.027Figure 6—source data 1.10.7554/eLife.40856.028Figure 6—source data 2.
+Data were binned from three separate experiments with > 100 cells represented in each category and a minimum of 29 cells from each trial.

-## Apoptotic cell death due to DNA damage is facilitated by TFE3 and TFEB
+### Apoptotic cell death due to DNA damage is facilitated by TFE3 and TFEB

 We have previously shown that TFEB/TFE3 DKO MEFs exhibit delayed cell death in response to ER-Stress (Martina et al., 2016).
 In order to test if TFE3 and TFEB contribute to canonically p53-dependent, DNA damage induced apoptosis, we tested the viability of RAW264.7 cells exposed to etoposide.